 Passenger Loading Demand: Kittelson will estimate the peak hour passenger loading demand for each land use component of the proposed project and variants.
-If available, freight loading demand generated by the proposed project and variants will be estimated using revised rates from the SF TIA Guidelines update.
-If this data is unavailable, the passenger loading demand will be estimated assuming 100 percent of the "other" mode share would be pick-up/drop-off trips arriving and departing in taxis or transportation network company (e.g., Lyft) vehicles.
+If available, freight loading demand generated by the proposed project and variants will be estimated using updated rates from the SF TIA Guidelines update.
+If this data is unavailable, Thethe passenger loading demand will be estimated assuming 100 percent of the "other" mode share would be pick-up/drop-off trips arriving and departing in taxis or transportation network company (e.g., Lyft) vehicles.

-The results of this assessment will be summarized and included in the Travel Demand and Transit Assessment Memorandum (Task 9).
+The results of this assessment will be summarized and included in the Travel Demand and Transit Assessment Memorandum (Task 89).
 This interim deliverable will be provided to Planning and SFMTA for review and comment prior to submission of the Administrative Draft 1 Transportation and Circulation Section.
+This assessment will be used to determine the scope of transit analysis, as discussed further in Task 5.3.